yonasBSD/ddoc/website/src/index.md

 ## Possible future goals

-* Automated "list" pages - to make ddoc suitable for blogs, albums, etc.
+* Automated lists and page types, to make ddoc suitable for blogs, albums, etc.
 * Image processing
 * Syntax highlighting in code

+Those goals are pre-designed for retro-compatibility, to ensure ddoc sites aren't broken by new versions.

 ## Getting Started